About Sembawang Town Council

 any unethical behaviour

-illegal acts or any other wrongful or improper conduct within SBTC TC which, when proven, constitutes a disciplinary offence or a criminal offence
+illegal acts or any other wrongful or improper conduct within SBTC which, when proven, constitutes a disciplinary offence or a criminal offence

 Any whistle-blower who wishes to report any suspected detrimental action or improper conduct by any employees, council members, contractors of the TC should make a written report (in sealed envelope marked “Private & Confidential”) as soon as possible to the TC’s Secretary, or TC Audit Committee Chairman at the following address: